 You are asked to lie on a table that slides into the CT machine.
 A test image of your head and upper torso is taken first.
 The technologist may ask that you hold your breath for 10 to 25 seconds to ensure that each subsequent image isn’t blurred due to movement.
 The test takes 20 to 60 minutes.

-Doctors may also recommend a magnetic resonance angiogram (MRA), which is a study of the blood vessels using an MRI scan.
+Doctors may also recommend a magnetic resonance angiogram, which is a study of the blood vessels using an MRI scan.
 During an MRI, large magnets, radio waves, and computers create two- and three-dimensional pictures of the inside of the body.

 Before the test begins, a contrast dye is injected into a vein in your arm or hand to allow the blood vessels and arteries to be clearly seen on the computer screen.
 You are asked to lie very still on a table that slides into the machine.
 The test takes 40 to 90 minutes to complete.
-Typically, either an MRA or CTA may be ordered, but not both.
+Typically, either an magnetic resonance angiogram or CT angiogram may be ordered, but not both.

 Once more commonly used, a carotid and cerebral angiogram, which involves inserting a hollow tube called a catheter into the carotid arteries and the brain, is rarely required to diagnose carotid artery disease or to determine treatment.

-In this procedure, which is performed with a local anesthetic, a catheter is inserted into the femoral artery through a small incision in the groin and advanced to the arteries of the neck and head.
+In this procedure, which is performed with a local anesthetic, a catheter is inserted into the femoral artery through a needle stick in the groin and advanced to the arteries of the neck and head.
 A dye is injected to make the arteries and any blockages visible on a computer screen.
+At the end of the procedure the catheter is removed.
 It takes 60 minutes to complete.